gatsbyjs/gatsby/docs/docs/reference/release-notes/migrating-from-v2-to-v3.md

 export default Layout
 ```

-### Webpack 5 node configuration changed (node.fs, node.path, ...)
+### webpack 5 node configuration changed (node.fs, node.path, ...)

-Some components need you to patch/disable node apis in the browser like path or fs.
-Webpack removed these automatic polyfills.
-You now have to manually set them in your configurations
+Some components need you to patch/disable node APIs in the browser, like `path` or `fs`. webpack removed these automatic polyfills.
+You now have to manually set them in your configurations:

 ```diff:title=gatsby-node.js
 exports.onCreateWebpackConfig = ({ actions }) => {